CloudLabsAI-Azure/PowerApps-in-a-day/01_Power_Apps_Canvas_App.md

 9. Change the **Font Size** to 24.

       ![](images/pp16.png)

-    > **_Tip_** _: You can also use the formula bar above or the Advanced tab on the far right of the screen to enter specific values or formulas for any property on a control._

 10. Select **+ Insert** button and drag another **Text Label** to the Main Screen.
 You will use this label to display the logged in user’s name.